-The illegal persecution of birds of prey can never be justified, and any incident of illegal persecution is one too many.
-More can be done to help red-listed species such as the hen harrier but the best results are achieved through stakeholders working together.
-The Countryside Alliance fully supports Defra's Joint Hen Harrier Recovery Plan which was published in January 2016 with the support of the RSPB.
-In July 2016 the RSPB chose to withdraw their support, only six months after this long awaited Plan had been published, and before any brood management schemes had been trialled.
-The RSPB are the only conservation group to have withdrawn their support for the Plan.
-The Hawk & Owl Trust will be able to fill any gap in the expertise that might otherwise have resulted from the RSPB's departure.
+The RSPB chose to withdraw their support of this long-awaited Plan in July 2016, only six months after it had been published, and before any brood management schemes had been trialled.
+They are the only conservation group to have done so, and the Hawk & Owl Trust is able fill any gap in the expertise that might otherwise have resulted from the RSPB's departure.
 Additionally, we welcome Operation Owl, and its work to further minimize any illegal raptor persecution.

 Any consideration of birds of prey should take account of historical trends in population numbers.
 100 years ago there were no hen harriers on mainland UK, and the latest hen harrier survey reveals a UK population of 545 territorial pairs in 2016, a drop of 88 pairs since the last national survey in 2010.
 Internationally they are resident in 87 countries across the northern hemisphere with a population of 1.3 million.
-In 1963 there were 360 pairs of peregrines in the UK, today there are 1500.
-Over the past 20 years breeding pairs of red kites have increased from 160 to 1600, and pairs of buzzards from 14,500 to 68,000 (Avian Populations Estimate Panel).
+In 1963 there were 360 pairs of peregrines in the UK, today there are 1750.
+Over the past 20 years breeding pairs of red kites have increased from 160 to 4,400, and pairs of buzzards from 14,500 to 75,250 Avian Population Estimates Panel 2020.